hbroek/reken/documentation/developer-guide/chapter-1.md

 ### 1.2.5 HTML Compliant

 Reken-generated HTML remains fully compliant with standard HTML specifications, ensuring that your web pages are both standards-compliant and accessible.

-### 1.2.6 SEO-Friendly

-Reken supports server-side rendering, which allows for search engine-friendly content generation.
-This is essential for web applications that require proper indexing and SEO optimization.

 ## 1.3 Who Should Use Reken?